sulu/sulu-docs/reference/glossary.rst

     followed by the resource locator.
 The prefix may include the locale.

 Property
-    This term refers to the items in a Structure which relate to the configuration of Property Types. (not to be confused with a PHPCR property).
+    This term refers to the items in a Structure.

 Property Type
     Property types are the way Sulu represents different types of "content".
 For example, `email`, `text` and `smart_content` are three examples of Sulu